 Next to my desk is my 65L Osprey Hiking pack.
 I pulled off the chest straps and sure enough, they had just the right combination of flexibility and stiffness to hold the machine in place, while giving the whole thing a 10 second change process from one machine to the other.

-I actually drilled through my Pelican case to bold the straps to the case and used a little sealant on the threads.
+I actually drilled through my Pelican case to attach the straps to the case and used a little sealant on the threads.
 I don't need this "chuck it in the ocean" waterproof so it's what I did.

 I have the monitor attached with a mount I created on my X-Carve.
 I think this is serious overkill and if I was going to do it again, I'd use 2 inch wide high quality velcro.
 The monitor can't weight a pound, so it probably isn't going anywhere.